Applicability

 obclient -hxxx.xxx.xxx.xxx -P2881 -utest_user001@mysql001 -p****** -Dtest

-Step 2: Install the peewee and MySQL client libraries.
+Step 2: Install peewee and the MySQL client library

-Peewee is a lightweight Object-Relational Mapping (ORM) library in Python.
-It provides a simple yet powerful API to simplify database operations.
+Peewee is a lightweight Python ORM (object-relational mapping) library that provides a simple and powerful API to simplify database operations.
 Peewee supports multiple database backends, including MySQL, PostgreSQL, and SQLite.

-Open the command prompt or PowerShell terminal and run the following command to install the Peewee and MySQL client libraries.
+Open the Command Prompt or PowerShell terminal and run the following commands to install peewee and the MySQL client library.

 pip install peewee pymysql